-So this is why I’m a big fan of, pardon me, web-based live streaming software options that are easy to use, which is why I really love Melon, which is why I really love Restream and StreamYard.
-So active LA says, hello, thanks for joining me, “Is StreamYard Free?” they do have a free plan.
-So they have a free plan.
+This is why I’m a big fan of, pardon me, web-based live streaming software options that are easy to use, which is why I really love Melon, which is why I really love Restream and StreamYard.
+Active LA says, hello, thanks for joining me, “Is StreamYard Free?” they do have a free plan.
+They have a free plan.

 It does mean that if you live stream on the free plan, as for all of them, that you will have their logo in the top right-hand corner, and there are limits as well.

-So you don’t get to use all of the features.
-So you can’t customise the live stream as much as if you were to pay for it because they’ve got to give you some incentive to pay.
+You don’t get to use all of the features.
+You can’t customise the live stream as much as if you were to pay for it because they’ve got to give you some incentive to pay.
 Remember, there are developers, there are people who, you know, have to put time into creating these features for us, but, you know, you can use any of them.

 They’ve all evolved significantly in terms of making, adding guests to your live stream easier.
 Now everything’s like one link send them through.
 Prior to this, it was like this 17 step process, and then you would pray that it would work.

-So I’m really glad that, you know, they’re kind of listening to us to make this easier because, you know, kind of pay for this software.
-So it should be easy to use.
+I’m really glad that, you know, they’re kind of listening to us to make this easier because, you know, kind of pay for this software.
+It should be easy to use.
 Now, The Marine from Texas says, “They are extremely hard to Use.
 And I too am a simple software person.

 Restream is one of my favs.” absolutely love Restream.
 And I’m really, you know, Restream had a big round of investment recently, so they had like I think, don’t quote me.
 I can’t remember exactly.

 I think they raised 50 million in the last round of funding.
-So I’m excited to see what 50 million brings in terms of, you know, the, the development of the software and just the reach of that.
-So really, really excited.
+I’m excited to see what 50 million brings in terms of, you know, the, the development of the software and just the reach of that.
+Really, really excited.
 Is Sreamyard the same as Restream?
 No, they are not.

-So they’re created by different companies.
+They’re created by different companies.
 Yeah, completely different companies, different brands, completely different.
 The one that you may be thinking of is Melon.
-So Melon, friends, Melon, Mellon are a part of Streamlabs and they’re owned by Logitech.
+Melon, friends, Melon, Mellon are a part of Streamlabs and they’re owned by Logitech.

 I know the team are really passionate and the team, when I spoke to them, like looking to rollout, a lot of stuff.
-So I think we should watch this space.
-So giggle art says, I am on the StreamYard free accounts.
-So I’m stuck with the logo, but I love how easy StreamYard is” Girl.
+I think we should watch this space.
+Giggle art says, I am on the StreamYard free accounts.
+I’m stuck with the logo, but I love how easy StreamYard is” Girl.
 I hear you.

 Right.
-So that’s the thing with the free software providers, when you go on the free plan, they, you know, they, they wack you with their logo.
+That’s the thing with the free software providers, when you go on the free plan, they, you know, they, they wack you with their logo.
 StreamYard do have a referral program though, so that can help offset the cost of all of the monthly fee of using StreamYard.

-So have a look at that because you do get a little bit of money back if you, you know, if you have people that you refer them to, you can, that can help offset the cost of that.
+Have a look at that because you do get a little bit of money back if you, you know, if you have people that you refer them to, you can, that can help offset the cost of that.
 The Marine from Texas, “Yes”.
-So, Restream raised 55 million, which is pretty impressive.
+Restream raised 55 million, which is pretty impressive.

 I think that’s very, very impressive for like a, you know, a startup to raise.
-So, so excited to see what they’ll do with that.
+Excited to see what they’ll do with that.
 Oh, the Marine from Texas says, “what do you think about switcher studio?’ to be honest, I haven’t used them yet.

 I use a lot of software options, but I haven’t used switches studio yet.
 If you’re interested in them, let me know.
 And I’ll, you know, have a look and see how they compare and compare the pair to see.
 Active LA say, “Do they do the same thing?” so StreamYard and Restream, do they do the same thing?
 Yes and no. Right.